lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 a common user interface for tactic-based proof assistants based on the Emacs editor.
 And we had 100MHz machines, some with 64MB of memory!
-As the 1990s moved towards their millennial end, we were ready to do big things.
+We were ready to do big things.

 [^1]: Cool things were also done in [LEGO](https://era.ed.ac.uk/handle/1842/504), another type theory proof assistant, but sadly it soon fell by the wayside.
 And they were sued by some crazy guys from Billund.